Can I make an injury claim if I don’t know who's to blame?

 |Untraceable driver/Hit and run road accident||

-If you were injured by another driver who drove away from the scene without leaving their details, a claim could be pursued through the Motor Insurers' Bureau (MIB).
+If you were injured by another driver who fled the scene, a claim could be pursued through the Motor Insurers' Bureau (MIB).

 The MIB is an independent body that pays road accident compensation to the victims of uninsured or untraceable drivers.
 Contributions from car insurance premiums fund the MIB.